akingkci/Dev-Automation/examples/lighthouse/lh-advanced-project1/readme.md

 - **lighthouse**: inside the lighthouse object the configuration is set up.

-    - **onlyAudits**: within the config object, the settings object is located and within this object is the **onlyAudits ** field, in  this field you can add or modify the audits.
+    - **onlyCategories**: Within the config object, this setting ensures rules that are analyzed are limited to the ones within the specific category (['accessibility']) selected and other rules are not included.

-    - **skipAudits**: inside the flag object, inside this object there is the **skipAudits ** field, in this field you can add or modify the audits you want to skip.
+    - **skipAudits**: Within the config object, this setting allows you to exclude rules from testing that are normally included in the category selected.

 ## Configure the handlebars templates